 To see a free quote for our Bamanankan translation services, simply message us!

 Bamanankan: the biggest language of Mali

 Even though French is the official language of Mali, only around 20% of the population actually speaks it.
-Bamanankan is much more widely spoken, particularly concentrated in and around the capital of Bamako.
+Bamanankan, or Bambara, is much more widely spoken, particularly concentrated in and around the capital of Bamako.
 Bamananko is officially written in the Latin alphabet, but it may also be written in a modified version of the Arabic script or an indigenous script called N’Ko, invented in 1949 for Manding languages.
 N’Ko, written from right to left, is gaining traction in Bamanankan-speaking communities.

 Bamanankan hails from the Mandé branch of the Niger–Congo language family, which comprises a significant number of languages in West Africa.
 It glues affixes to words to express grammatical meaning and places the verb at the end of the sentence in a subject-object-verb order, although the tense and aspect marker comes before the object.
 Adverbs may also come after the verb.
 Bamanankan additionally features an interrogative particle that marks the given sentence as a question.
 Given the influential role of French in Malian society, the language has also absorbed a number of French loanwords, which may be used interchangeably with native Bamananko words.

 Our translation services are both to and from Bamananko.